-You have received this Creative Care Kit as a gift to support you with the challenging times we are all facing.
-We are a group of arts, voluntary and health organisations that have come together to find a way of supporting older people across Greater Manchester, particularly those who find it hard to access activities online.
+You have received this Creative Care Kit as a to support you with the challenging times we are all facing.
+We are a grants, voluntary and organisations to come toget of suppose across process.
+Creative Care Kit as a gift challenging times we are all facing.
+We are a group of arts, voluntary and health come together to find a way of supporting older people across Greater Manchester, particularly those who find it hard to access activities online.